Dense mode

 Shaped treeview’s have rounded borders on one side of the nodes.

-Using slots we are able to create an intuitive file explorer.
-Apart from the
+Using the the label, and an append slots we are able to create an intuitive file explorer.

 Easily filter your treeview by using the search prop.
 You can easily apply your custom filtering function if you need case-sensitive or fuzzy filtering by setting the filter prop.
 This works similar to the v-autocomplete component.